 For example, Zesty Paws Calming Soft Chews are made with L-Theanine, which often helps to calm anxious canines.
 They're also fortified with several other calming ingredients, including ginger root, passion flower and hemp oil.

-Have you ever dealt with a high-strung dog?
+Have you ever dealt with an anxious dog?
 Were you able to determine what was upsetting her?
 Did any of the solutions listed above work in your case?

 Tell us all about your experiences in the comments below – you never know when your story will help another owner solve their pet-anxiety issues.